 It is therefore incumbent on individual educators to help students interact with media in ways that are critical and empowering.
-We cannot limit this work to media that we have selected for quality or educational value.
-A New Taxonomy Image Credit: Josh Weisgrau Consume Curate Create Critique Publish.
+A New Taxonomy Image Credit: Josh Weisgrau Consume At the lowest level, we have consumption.
+Curate This is followed by curation, or "Why are you watching this?”
+Create Critique.
 A Must Have Chart Featuring Critical Thinking Skills.
 Critical thinking is an essential skill in our life.It is through thinking critically that we get to sideline our biases(cultural, racial,ethnic...etc) and see the clear picture.Critical thinking is a sort of meta-thinking, that is thinking about thinking.

 I have been blogging and presenting about Maker Education – see But recent discussions with other educators and administrators made me realize that the idea of maker education is often vague and seems unrealistic in terms of regular classroom instruction.
 As such, in the future, I am going to associate and discuss Maker Education in the context S.T.E.A.M. – science, technology, engineering, arts (including language arts), math, hopefully, encouraging regular classroom teachers to integrate maker education projects into their classrooms.
 What follows are some resources and articles I compiled to provide educators as part of this discussion.
 Like this: Like Loading...